Şivan Perwer

-Şivan Perwer (born İsmail Aygün on 23 December 1955) is a Kurdish poet, writer, musical teacher, singer, and performer on the Tembûr.
+Şivan Perwer (born İsmail Aygün on 23 December 1955) is a Kurdish poet, writer, musical teacher, singer.
 Perwer fled Turkey in 1976 due to the Kurdish nationalism and political tones of his music and lived for 37 years in continuous exile until his return to Diyarbakir on November 16, 2013.
-He still lives in exile to this day.
 Perwer also holds several honorary doctorates in music.

 Birth and early life

-Şivan (meaning shepherd in Kurdish) Perwer was officially born on 23 December 1955 as İsmail Aygün in Viransehir, Turkey.
-However, his true date of birth cannot be proven because the majority of the inhabitants of the Turkish part of Kurdistan had little education and as a result did not regularly register births in state registry offices immediately.
-It is therefore most likely that his birth was registered some time after his actual birth date, as a Turkish citizen.
+Şivan (meaning shepherd in Kurdish) Perwer was officially born on 23 December 1955 as İsmail Aygün in Viranşehir, Şanlıurfa.

-As a child Perwer was exposed to Kurdish music at a very young age, which lead him to perusing his musical career and Kurdish writing that is highly valued in Kurdish music today.
+Perwer was exposed to Kurdish music at a very young age, which lead him to pursuing his musical career and Kurdish writing that is highly valued in Kurdish music today.